As the threats targeting the mobile ecosystem increase the GSMA continue to enhance the security support offered to its membership.

 Security Industry Analyst, GSMA

-Kamran Kordi is as an Industry security analyst at the GSMA’s Cyber Security Department where he works on identifying evolving security threats facing the mobile industry.
+Martin Beauchamp is an Industry Security Analyst at the GSMA’s Cyber Security Department where he works on delivering practical security responses to the evolving threats facing the mobile industry.

 Security Services Manager, GSMA